-A purchaser of our securities in this offering will be diluted to the extent of the difference between the price per share of our common stock in this offering and the net tangible book value per share of our common stock after this offering.
-As of June 30, 2017, our historical net tangible book value was \$5.3 million, or \$8.66 per share of common stock, based on 616,061 shares of our common stock outstanding at June 30, 2017.
-Our historical net tangible book value per share represents the amount of our total tangible assets reduced by the amount of our total liabilities, divided by the total number of shares of our common stock outstanding as of June 30, 2017.
+If you invest in the shares of Series F convertible preferred stock, your interest in the common stock underlying the Series F preferred stock and the warrants offered hereunder may be diluted to the extent of the difference between the price you pay for each share of common stock and the net tangible book value per share of our common stock immediately after this offering.
+Our net tangible book value as of September 30, 2017 was approximately \$3.0 million, or \$4.75 per share of our common stock.
+Net tangible book value per share is equal to our total tangible assets minus total liabilities, all divided by 625,844 of shares of common stock outstanding at September 30, 2017.
 The information provided in this section has been adjusted to reflect the 1-for-20 reverse stock split that was effected after trading on October 12, 2017.